airockchip/rknn-toolkit2/rknpu2/examples/rknn_custom_op_demo/rknn_custom_gpu_op_demo/README.md

 ## Plug-in Librarys

-If users want to veiry the accuracy of their own implemented custom op,  the accuracy analysis from the rknn-toolkit2 should be used for this purpose.
+If users want to verify the accuracy of their own implemented custom op,  the accuracy analysis from the rknn-toolkit2 should be used for this purpose.
 To do this, the plug-in library need to be compiled for single custom op implmentation for accuracy analysis.

 Compile plug-in library, the source file is located at the **./src/rknn_custom_op_opencl_plugin_lib.cpp**